sgomes/page.js/Readme.md

   - `dispatch` perform initial dispatch [__true__]
   - `hashbang` add `#!` before urls [__false__]
   - `decodeURLComponents` remove URL encoding from path components (query string, pathname, hash) [__true__]
+  - `window` provide a window to control (by default it will control the main window)

   If you wish to load serve initial content from the server you likely will want to